 The Food Safety Authority of Ireland (FSAI) is responsible for the enforcement of all food legislation in Ireland which is carried out through service contracts with official agencies.
 As part of its legal mandate, the FSAI is required to verify that the system of official controls is working effectively.
-For the purposes of assessing the delivery of official controls by Meath County Council, this audit was carried out on official controls in relation to on farm emergency slaughter.
-One food business operator supervised by Meath Co.
+For the purposes of assessing the delivery of official controls by Mayo County Council, this audit was carried out on official controls in relation to on farm emergency slaughter.
+One food business operator supervised by Mayo Co.
 Council, where acutely injured bovine animals which have been slaughtered on farm are presented to be dressed and cut for human consumption, was also visited.

-Meath Co.
-Council has approved the food business operator visited.
+Mayo Co Council has approved the food business operator visited.
 The approval includes processing on farm emergency slaughtered animals.
-The food business operator had been subjected to the risk categorisation process described in SOP (Standard Operating Procedure) D25 of the local authority veterinary service documented procedures and was classified as medium risk.
-For the records assessed during the audit, the official veterinarian completing official control documentation was not the veterinary practitioner who had deemed the animal fit for human consumption prior to on farm slaughter, thus avoiding a conflict of interest.
-Meath Co.
+The food business operator had been subjected to the risk categorisation process described in SOP D25 of the local authority veterinary service documented procedures and was classified as medium- risk.
+From the records assessed during the audit, the official veterinarian completing official control documentation was not the veterinary practitioner who had deemed the animal fit for human consumption prior to on farm slaughter, thus avoiding a conflict of interest.
+Mayo Co.
 Council uses SOP A3 regarding official controls specific to the assessment of emergency slaughtered animals.
 S.I.
 No. 432 of 2009 ensures veterinary inspectors have legal powers to be able to accomplish their tasks regarding official controls.
 Reports in the form of a completed checklist were available for all animals assessed during the audit which had been presented for dressing following on farm emergency slaughter.
 These animals had also been sampled for antibiotics.
 The results of these samples were all satisfactory.

-A declaration by the farmer who reared the animal stating its identity and any medication administered, was available for all animals.
-There was also a certificate signed by the veterinarian who conducted ante-mortem inspection available for all animals assessed.
-Records were available that a special identification mark in the form of a diamond shaped stamp with the food business operator approval number was applied to carcase meat.
-Procedures for boning out carcases dressed following on farm emergency slaughter have not been adequately documented in the food business operator's food safety management system.
-Boxes of such meat had a label with the oval identification mark attached to them (which contained a large "E" to indicate that the meat was from an on farm emergency slaughtered animal) rather than a label with a diamond shaped identification mark which is required by legislation.
-It was verified that the meat from all animals was only placed on the market in the Republic of Ireland.
+Declarations by the farmer who reared the animal stating identity and any medication administered were available for all animals.
+There was also a certificate signed by the veterinarian who conducted ante-mortem inspection, available for all animals assessed.
+Records were available that a special identification mark in the form of a diamond shaped stamp with the food business operator approval number was applied to boxed meat.
+Mayo Co.
+Council has placed a specific requirement on the food business operator that meat from animals dressed following on farm emergency slaughter must be returned to the owner of the animal for personal consumption.
+This ensures compliance with the specific requirement that such meat must remain on the domestic market.